-You can contain Category D soils onsite in volumes under 1000 m3.
-You must meet your general environmental duty to minimise risk of harm to human health or the environment.
+Category D soils can be contained or used onsite or within a project site.
+When managing Category D waste soil, you must meet your general environmental duty to minimise risk of harm to human health or the environment.

-You can reuse Category D soils by containing them on a project site under an A17 permit.
-For example, you can use the soil in engineered railway and freeway embankments, or under roads and footpaths.
+You can use Category D soils within a project site by containing them in accordance with an A17 permit.
+For example, the EPA permit may allow you to use the soil in engineered railway and freeway embankments, or under roads and footpaths.

 Defining a project site

 The Environment Protection Regulations 2021 define a project site as any land EPA specifies in a permit that is:

 - A single area of land that’s part of an amendment to a planning scheme under the Planning and Environment Act 1987.
 This applies on or after 1 July 2021.

 - Relates to public works within the meaning of the Environment Effects Act 1978.

 You can dispose of Category D soils at landfills authorised to receive Category B, C or D soils.

 You can treat Category D soils to lower the level of contaminants.
 The treated soil could then be classified and managed as fill material.

 Transporting Category D soil